metruzanca/react-hooks/readme.md

 > If I take a hook from somewhere there will be a credit comment at the top of the file.

+Feel free to copy and paste from here.

 ## The Hooks:

 ### [useConstructor](./hooks/useConstructor.ts)